-Parking tickets must be appealed by students and faculty/staff by using MyUAlbany.
+Parking citations must be appealed by students, faculty, and staff by using MyUAlbany.
 If you appeal using your MyUAlbany you will be notified of the decision by e-mail.

 Students have 14 calendar days to respond to a citation before a hold is placed on their records.
 A pending second appeal or scheduling a second appeal does not remove a hold or suspend a late charge.
 Late charges will be added 14 days after the first appeal is denied or 30 days from the date of issuance of the citation, which ever is longer.

-Please note that the following are insufficient grounds for accepting an appeal of a parking citation:
+Note that the following are insufficient grounds for accepting an appeal of a parking citation:

 Being late or in a hurry.

-- Dropping someone or something off or picking them up.
+Dropping someone or something off or picking them up.

-- Preferred parking lot is full or too far away.
+Preferred parking lot is full or too far away.

-- Others parked in the same way did not receive tickets.
+Others parked in the same way did not receive tickets.

-- The amount of time the vehicle was parked.
+The amount of time the vehicle was parked.

-- Forgetting to purchase, renew, or display a valid decal.
+Forgetting to purchase, renew, or display a valid decal.